nfroidure/whook/README.md

 ### Hook.prototype.init($:Object, next:Function)

-Called to initialize the hook with the parsed params from request headers, the query string, the uri and the router configuration.
+Called to initialize the hook with the parsed parameters from request headers, the query string, the uri and the router configuration.
 Any values can be registered through the `$` object given in argument.
 Mainly used to apply changes to `$.req` with default values.

-The `next` callback optionnaly accepts an error.
+The `next` callback optionally accepts an error.

 ### Hook.prototype.pre($:Object, next:Function)
 Called just before starting to send the response (last chance to set values in `$.res`).
 The request content is available as a stream in the context object (`$.reqStream`), you may decide to consume it or not depending on your needs.

-The `next` callback optionnaly accepts an error.
+The `next` callback optionally accepts an error.

 ### Hook.prototype.preError($:Object, next:Function)
-Called just before starting to send the response if any error happened earlyer.
+Called just before starting to send the response if any error happened earlier.
  Allows you to change the response metadata according to that error.

 ### Hook.prototype.process($:Object)